The Life of a Mutt

 “Easier said than done.”

 I did not think of myself as ugly, maybe average.
-But I never did think that I could beautiful, definitely not.
+But I never did think that I could be beautiful, definitely not.
 My mousy brown hair and dull grey eyes did not impress anyone.
 My slender figure did not have much to it as I did not possess the full curves of other wolves my age.

 “I don’t want you spending your money on me, Alessa.”